Malice Mizer: 2000–2001: Klaha era

-In the second half of 1999 and the beginning of 2000, Malice Mizer, still without an official vocalist, released a number of singles and began to work on a new album.
-Eventually, they recruited Klaha (vocalist of dark wave band Pride of Mind), officially inducted into the band as a full member in January.
-By then the band had abandoned the lighter pop music sound of the Gackt era for a dramatic mixture of classical music, dark wave, with slight heavy metal elements, and adopted an elaborate funerary elegant gothic look.
-In the summer of 2000, they released what would be their last album, Bara no Seidou.
+Eventually, the band recruited Klaha (vocalist of dark wave band Pride of Mind), officially inducting him into the band as a full member in August 2000.
+By then, the band had abandoned the lighter pop music sound of the Gackt era for a dramatic mixture of classical music and dark wave, with slight heavy metal elements, and adopted an elaborate funerary elegant gothic look.
+In the summer of 2000, they released what would be their last album, Bara no Seidou, which peaked at 17th place on the charts, selling only 22,000 copies.
 On August 31 and September 1, they gave a theatrical two-day live at the Nippon Budokan, featuring pyrotechnics, a choir of veiled nuns and a scaled-down cathedral as a stage prop.
-In 2001, Malice Mizer starred in a feature-length vampire movie (Bara no Konrei ~Mayonaka ni Kawashita Yakusoku~), and released three more singles: "Gardenia", "Beast of Blood" and "Garnet ~Kindan no Sono e~"; "Gardenia" and "Garnet" being of a considerably lighter tone than their previous album, suggesting another new era for the band.
-However, the band members decided to go their own separate ways in 2001, leaving messages on their official website, which can still be viewed today.
-The split was spoken of as a "hiatus", so as not to exclude the possibility of a future reformation.
+In 2001, Malice Mizer starred in a feature-length vampire movie (Bara no Konrei (Mayonaka ni Kawashita Yakusoku)) and released three more singles: "Gardenia", "Beast of Blood" and "Garnet ~Kindan no Sono e~"; "Gardenia" and "Garnet" had a considerably lighter tone than their previous album, suggesting another new era for the band.
+However, the band members decided to go their own separate ways in 2001, leaving messages on their official website.
+The split was referred to as a "hiatus", so as not to exclude the possibility of a future reformation.